-To mitigate the risks of the issues noted in the significant deficiency, management should consider the following.
+To mitigate the risks of the issues noted in the significant deficiency, management should consider the following:

-- Revise existing information system risk management framework(s) and strategy, using NIST 800-37 Rev. 2 "Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy" to consistently apply risk management practices throughout the Agency.
-In addition, develop and implement a consistent approach to risk management within its security architecture and system development life cycle processes. - Review and revise existing organizational structures to deploy information security resources at various levels within the organization to implement and monitor SSA's revised risk management practices and provide the appropriate level of recurring training to individuals with internal control and information security responsibilities. - Review its current governance, risk, and compliance tools and software and consider additional tools and automation within its risk management practices and security controls.
+- 1. Implementing and revising, as needed, the existing information system risk management framework(s) and strategy, using NIST 800-37 Rev. 2, Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy to consistently apply risk management practices Agency-wide.
+In addition, develop and implement a consistent approach to risk management within its security architecture and system development life-cycle processes and continue efforts to revise system boundaries and control inheritance as part of the Agency's effort to transition to ongoing authorization of its information systems. - Continue efforts to integrate deployed information security resources at various levels within the organization to implement and monitor SSA's revised risk management practices and provide the appropriate level of recurring training to individuals with internal control and information security responsibilities. - 3.
+Review its current governance, risk, and compliance tools and software and consider additional tools and automation within its risk management practices and security controls.